Want to gain a deeper understanding of the political landscape and help drive policy that will solve issues of public concern?

 Citizen Engagement in Public Life

-This course examines trends in Americans' participation in public life, as well as various approaches intended to increase their civic and political engagement.
+This course examines trends in Americans’ participation in public life, as well as various approaches intended to increase their civic and political engagement.
+This course may be offered in an online format.
 Prerequisite: PSC 105 or graduate status.

 American National Government and Politics